IBM/HeadTailAssign/README.md

 GAMESS is also a requirement.
 This software was developed to use GAMESS version 2020-R2 and 2024-R2

+At the moment, HTA only runs in Windows OS.
+We are working on adapting the package to also work in Linux OS

 ### **Running the script**

 #### Input file

 - The input file provided should contain all the data in one csv file.
-One example of input file containing the monomer precursors is located in [input.csv](example\non-interactive\input.csv)
+One example of input file containing the monomer precursors is located in [input.csv](example/non-interactive/input.csv)

 - If the user wants to provide the reaction smiles: The csv file should have two columns: 'name', 'reaction'.
 The 'name' indicates the name of the polymer and the 'reaction' should represent the polymerization reaction.
 One example of input for reactions: